SERIES 5

 When does the course start?

-How long does the course take?
+How long does the program last?

 I like to work quickly on music, can I work on more than one track?

-You can allocate one project to work on during the course, and then apply the knowlegde you have gained to other projects in your portfolio.
+You can allocate one track to work on during the program, and then apply the knowlegde you have gained to other tracks you are working on.

 You can even work on multiple tracks during the course and dip in and out of each track when the module topic becomes relevant to a specific track.